Cabinda Angola Travel Guide

 Police: 113, Fire: 115, Ambulance: 112 (reliability varies; private transport may be faster).

-Cabinda City, like other Angolan urban centers, has a reasonable crime rate.
+Cabinda City, like other Angolan metropolitan areas, has a moderate crime rate.

 Proactive measures contribute to a healthy and safe trip.

 Tap water is unsafe.
 Always drink Bottled water with an intact seal, or boiled/purified water.
-Avoid ice unless safe.
+Don't have ice unless safe.

 Eat thoroughly cooked, hot food.
 Avoid raw vegetables washed in untreated water.
 Peel fruits.
-Choose institutions with good hygiene and popular with locals.
+Choose establishments with good hygiene and popular with locals.

 High risk throughout Cabinda.
 Take prescribed antimalarial medication.
 Use Insect repellent with DEET, wear long sleeves, and use Mosquito nets.